Paratene Matchitt: Artist

 Matchitt's art formation began with helping his father and grandfather on his workshop at Edgecumbe.
 He went to the Auckland Teachers' Training College in 1955 and 1956.
-After graduating as a teacher, he took a Dunedin-based course in teaching arts and crafts in schools.
+After graduating as a teacher, he took a Dunedin-based course in teaching arts and crafts in schools at the Dunedin Teachers' Training College.
 In 1957, he began his career as arts and crafts adviser for the South Auckland Education Board.
 He was one of the artists who pursued Māori Arts and Crafts courses at Ruatoria with Pine Taiapa.
 In November 1964, Matchitt was exhibited with other major Māori artists (Clive Arlidge and Fred Graham) in Hamilton.
 At the time of the Te Pakanga commission (one of his greatest bodies of work) in 1974, Matchitt was an Arts Advisory Officer in South Auckland.
 Matchitt is best known for his large-scale public sculpture such as the City to Sea Bridge in Wellington (1993) and Auckland’s Aotea Centre (1989).